SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Developers area/bus_slave_factory_impl.rst

    * - | doBitsAccumulationAndClearOnRead
        | (that,address,bitOffset)
      -
-     - | Instanciate an internal register which at each cycle do :
+     - | Instantiate an internal register which at each cycle do :
        | reg := reg | that
        | Then when a read occur, the register is cleared.
 This register is readable at ``address`` and placed at ``bitOffset`` in the word